BuhaiovDmytro/Database/README.md

-# Simple local Database with json requests/responses
+# Local Database with json requests/responses inside

  - Support for different types of structures